ndrakos/blog/_posts/2020-02-10-Stellar_Mass_Functions.md

 ---

 Abundance matching requires a stellar mass function (SMF) or luminosity function.
-For now, I am using the parameterization from <a href="https://ui.adsabs.harvard.edu/abs/2009MNRAS.398.2177L">Li & White 2009</a> which is parameterization for the SMF made of three piece-wise Schechter functions to describe SDSS data at low redshift, shown in the figure below.
+For now, I am using the parameterization from <a href="https://ui.adsabs.harvard.edu/abs/2009MNRAS.398.2177L">Li & White 2009</a> which is a parameterization for the SMF made of three piece-wise Schechter functions to describe SDSS data at low redshift, shown in the figure below.

 <img src="{{ site.baseurl }}/assets/plots/SMF_Li2009.png">